rutikang/simple-calculator/README.md

 # simple-calculator

-This is a very simple calculator done in java
+This is a very simple GUI calculator done in java is does basic addition, subtraction, multiplication and division.
+Doesn't do any error handling.